-- (2) Every owner or operator of a vehicle used for the purposes of conveying persons or goods for reward or for any other purpose must- - (a) ensure that the driver of a public vehicle carrying passengers in terms of an authorisation granted in terms of any law wears a mask and the driver must ensure that all passengers wear masks at all times; - (b) provide alcohol-based hand sanitisers for use in the vehicle; and - (c) regularly disinfect or cause the regular disinfection of the vehicle used for the purposes of conveying persons or goods, before and after each conveyance. - (3) A person who contravenes or fails to comply with subregulation (2) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (2) Every owner or operator of a vehicle used for the purposes of conveying persons or goods for reward or for any other purpose must- - (a) [paragraph (a) deleted by section 8 of Government Notice 85 of 2022] - (b) provide alcohol-based hand sanitisers for use in the vehicle; and - (c) regularly disinfect or cause the regular disinfection of the vehicle used for the purposes of conveying persons or goods, before and after each conveyance. - (3) A person who contravenes or fails to comply with subregulation (2) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.